 In order to convict a defendant for marijuana possession with intent to distribute, the burden of proof lies with the prosecutor.
 The prosecutor may attempt to prove intent by showing sales records, the presence of weighing scales, the presence of packaging materials for marijuana, and the presence of large amounts of money on the defendant at the time of the arrest.

-No. You can only enter a cannabis dispensary in Washington if you are 21 or older.
+You can only enter a recreational cannabis dispensary in Washington if you are 21 or older.
 Washington’s I-502 only permits adults of legal age to enter the dispensary to purchase recreational weed.
-If you are a medical marijuana patient, you must be at least 18 in order to enter a medical cannabis dispensary to purchase medical marijuana.
+If you are a medical marijuana patient, you must be at least 18 to enter a medical cannabis dispensary to purchase medical marijuana.

 Adults aged 21 or older are required to show valid government-issued identification cards proving that they are of legal age to enter licensed cannabis dispensaries in Washington.
 Medical marijuana patients who want to buy medical marijuana cards must show their medical marijuana identification cards at medical cannabis dispensaries.